 This means that even if you use the remittance basis for tax purposes – foreign income and gains are only taxed in the UK when they are brought, or 'remitted to', the UK – you must declare your worldwide income for the purposes of tax credits.

-When you claim tax credits, foreign income is entered under the ‘other income’ box on the claim form and renewal forms.
-However if the foreign income is employment income, trading income or certain investment income, it should be entered into those sections instead.
+When you claim tax credits, foreign income (excluding employment income and trading income) is entered under the ‘other income’ box on the claim form and renewal forms.

 You should normally use the gross amount (before any tax is taken off) and the amount should be stated in pounds sterling, not the original currency.
 You can deduct the amount of any banking charge or commission paid when converting the currency.